-Plan/Option Timing for Notification of a Denial of Benefits Claim Medical Plan, Prescription Drug Plan, Dental Plan, Vision Plan, Health Care Spending Account, Employee As soon as reasonably possible but no more than 72 hours for claims where the life of a claimant could be jeopardized (urgent care) 15 days where approval is required before receiving benefits (pre- Assistance Program, and service claims) Health & Wellness Centers 30 days where the claim is made after care is received (post- service claims) Group Long-Term Disability 45 days, plus one 45-day extension for matters beyond the plan's control.
-Individual Disability Insurance 45 days, plus one 45-day extension for matters beyond the plan's control.
-Short-Term Disability Plan 45 days, plus one 45-day extension for matters beyond the plan's control.
+Plan/Option Timing for Notification of a Denial of Benefits Claim Medical Plan, Prescription Drug Plan, Dental Plan, Vision Plan, Health Care Spending Account, Employee Assistance Program, and Health & Wellness Centers As soon as reasonably possible but no more than 72 hours for claims where the life of a claimant could be jeopardized (urgent care) 15 days where approval is required before receiving benefits (preservice claims) 30 days where the claim is made after care is received (postservice claims) Group Long-Term Disability • 45 days , plus one 45-day extension for matters beyond the plan's control.
+Individual Disability Insurance • 45 days , plus one 45-day extension for matters beyond the plan's control.
+Short-Term Disability Plan • 45 days , plus one 45-day extension for matters beyond the plan's control.
 Life Insurance Plan 60 days to review and make a determination once all the information has been submitted plus one extension AD&D Insurance Plan 45 days, plus one 45-day extension for matters beyond the plan's control Business Travel Accident Insurance Plan The decision on appeal will be made on the date of the next meeting of the claims administrator's appeal committee, subject to extensions permitted by law Group Legal Services Plan 60 days